gustybear-teaching/course_ee693e_2021_fall/week_10/01_gollakota.md

 - Provide protection for existing IMD without any modifications
 - Can coexist with other devices
 - First full-duplex radio without strict antenna positioning
+- Prototype is deloved and validated through experimental data.

 ### Weaknesses
 - High turn-around time
 - Full-duplex radio is very difficult to implment
 - Shield has a transmission power limit, which is dependent on the position of the adversary
+- The two-antenna jammer-cum-receiver requires the receive antenna to be always connected to both a transmit and a receive chain
+- The paper doesn't mention about the implementation cost of the proposed system.

 ### Detailed Comments
 The wireless connectivity of implantable medical devices (IMDs) leaves IMDs exploited to compromised confidentiality of transmitted data or unauthorized commands.
 An external device called a shield is worn on the body and near the IMD to jam the IMDs’ transmissions and other incoming transmissions.
 This helps prevent adversaries from decoding any information from the IMD and encoding unauthorized commands into the IMDs.
 Since the shield can be carried around as an external device to protect existing IMDs, this is useful since it eliminates the concept of surgically removing IMDs to perform cryptographic mechanisms.
 This work also presents this shield as the full-duplex radio without any strict antenna positioning.
 The jamming antenna and the receive antenna in the radio can be placed next to each other, and hence can be built as a small wearable device capable of providing security.
 In addition to the compatibility with existing IMDs, shields can also coexist with meteorological devices that are users in the medical implant communication services (MICS) band.
 The shield does detect all packets, but it does not jam any of the cross-traffic packets.
 This means that the only packets it jams is those that were addressed to the IMD.